Is the GMC Yukon the Best Used Full-Size SUV for Your Needs?

 • 16-way power front seats and rear entertainment system

-A used Yukon Denali from this generation is a top pick for those shopping at a used car dealership in Brentwood TN who want Escalade-like luxury at a more attainable price point.
+Real-World Insight: A used Yukon Denali from this generation is a top pick for drivers who want Escalade-like refinement at a more attainable price point.

 Interior Space & Tech: Big SUV Energy